Victim & Witness Rights

 What should I do if I think my victim or witness rights have been violated?

-If you are unable to resolve the situation yourself, you have the right to contact the Victim Resource Center for further assistance and possible informal mediation.
+If you are unable to resolve the situation yourself, you may contact the Victim Resource Center for further assistance, which may include participation in the informal complaint process.

 When the VRC is notified of an alleged victim/witness rights violation, they work with the parties involved to reach a resolution.
-This is known as informal mediation.
+This is known as informal complaint process.

-Once the informal mediation process is complete, a victim has the right to file a formal complaint with the Crime Victim Rights Board (CVRB).
+After the VRC has completed the informal complaint process, a victim may file a formal complaint with the Crime Victim Rights Board (CVRB).
 Learn more about the CVRB here.